-- (h) Where an officer has on either 1 January or 1 July a recreation leave credit of 45 days or more (or 50 days or more in the case of shift workers), CSIRO will direct the officer to take recreation leave of such a period equivalent to 10/45 (rounded to the nearest whole day) of the recreation leave credit at the notice date.
-If the officer fails to comply with the direction by 1 April (where directed on 1 January) or 1 October (where directed on 1 July) salary will not be paid for the recreation leave period, the officer will instead be provided with paid recreation leave during the period. - (i) An officer who is already on approved leave shall not be directed to take recreation leave until they have completed the period of approved leave.
-An officer who is directed to take recreation leave at the completion of a period of approved leave must comply with that direction within a period of 3 months.
-If the officer fails to comply with the direction by the required date, salary will not be paid for the recreation leave period, the officer will instead be provided with paid recreation leave during the period. - (j) Cashing out leave Prior to 31 March 2009, an officer may make a one-off application to "cash out" a period of recreation leave which has been credited to them prior to the commencement date of this Agreement.
-The period of leave that may be "cashed out" is subject to a minimum of 5 days and a maximum of 15 days.
-Payment of any leave cashed out will include the allowances specified in subclause (e). - (k) Senior Officer Leave Bank Prior to 1 April 2006 officers in classification levels 8 or 9 and those in level 7 in the General Management, Research Management or Specialist functional areas, were able to transfer excess recreation leave credits to a senior officer leave bank. - There will be no further accruals to the special leave bank.
-There is no provision for payment in lieu of this leave, should an officer not have used the leave before separation from CSIRO. - (l) Officers will be paid for any eligible leave payments as part of the normal fortnightly pay process.
-There is no entitlement to prepayment of leave.
+- (h) Where an officer has on either 1 January or 1 July a recreation leave credit of 45 days or more (or 50 days or more in the case of shift workers), CSIRO will direct the officer to take a specified number of days of recreation leave within a three month period.
+The period specified will be a period equivalent to 10/45 (rounded to the nearest whole day) of the recreation leave credit at the notice date. - (i) If the officer fails to take the required leave (days) specified in the direction by 1 April (where directed on 1 January) or 1 October (where directed on 1 July) salary will not be paid for the recreation leave period, instead the officer will be provided with paid recreation leave during the period.
+Officers are not to attend work during periods of recreation leave. - (j) An officer who is already on approved leave shall not be directed to take recreation leave until they have completed the period of approved leave.
+In these circumstances the officer must comply with the direction within a period of three months.

+(k) Cashing out leave

+An officer may apply to "cash out" a period of recreation leave.
+To access this provision: